wallabyjs/console-ninja/README.md

 ### Log viewer

 Using the `Show Output` command displays Console Ninja log viewer.
 The viewer shows all recorded logs and errors from your running application in a chronological order with newer entries at the bottom.
+When the command is triggered on a line with some `console.log` result, the last recorded log entry is focussed in the log viewer.

 Each dispalyed entry row contains a short preview and can be expanded (via mouse or `Arrow Right` keyboard key after it is focussed) to inspect its details.
 Once the details are expanded, `Enter` keyboard key can be used to enter the details keyborad selection/navigation mode and `Esc` key can be used to exit the mode.